ARTH 5521B - Research Project in Art History P/T Part 2

 General Course Information

-Course Code ARTH 5521B Course Research Project in Art History P/T Part 2 Coordinating Unit History Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Restrictions Available to MA(StArtHist) students only Course Description The dissertation/exhibition project must be up to 18000 words in length, or equivalent.
+Course Code ARTH 5521B Course Research Project in Art History P/T Part 2 Coordinating Unit Historical and Classical Studies Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Restrictions Available to MA(StArtHist) students only Course Description The dissertation/exhibition project must be up to 18000 words in length, or equivalent.
 It can be a thesis by research or a project.
 A project might take the form of working to a brief negotiated jointly with the program coordinator and the Gallery.
 For example, it might comprise the work required to mount an exhibition, prepare a catalogue, feature a particular part of the collection or research work in the Art Gallery's collection.
 Depending on the proposed area of interest, one or two supervisors may be allocated to supervise the dissertation (by thesis or project) and they may be from the University, the Gallery or both.
 There may be instances where an outside supervisor is co-opted.

 Course Coordinator: Professor Catherine Speck